cloud-elements/devportal/docs/guides/elements/auth.md

 ## Configure OAuth 2.0

 Cloud Elements provides the [properties](#oauth-2-0-parameters) needed to support a standard OAuth 2.0 flow.
 Each API provider implements OAuth 2.0 differently so you might need to supplement the parameters with additional configuration.
 Before setting up the OAuth 2.0 information, you need to create a Cloud Elements app at the API provider.
 Use the default information from that app.
 When users authenticate through Cloud Elements, they will connect with that app.

+The [OAuth 2.0](#oauth-2-0) entry in the [About Authentication](#about-authentication) section includes more details about the most common OAuth 2.0 authentication flow and example OAuth 2.0 element to download and import.

 To configure OAuth 2.0 elements: